What is SMS Marketing? Strategy, Tips & Benefits

 SMS marketing best practices

-To harness the power of SMS marketing, consider these five best practices.
+To get the most out your SMS marketing efforts, consider these five best practices.

 1. Get permission

-As mentioned above, you should only send text messages to those who have given you permission.
+To remain compliant and avoid frustrating potential customers, make sure you only send text marketing messages to those who have given you permission.
 You can gain consent through an opt-in process that clearly states that the data subject is consenting to receive messages from you.
-Want to learn how to increase your SMS opt-in rates?
-Check out this post.

-There are many ways you can grow your SMS database, but providing a signup form that requires a specific action, such as ticking a checkbox, is a simple way people can opt-in.
+There are lots of ways you can grow your SMS marketing list, but providing a signup form that requires a specific action, such as ticking a checkbox, is a simple way people can opt-in.
 Along with this, you must provide a privacy policy so subscribers know exactly what they are signing up for.

 2. Send content that adds value